How long does it take to reach the next level ?

 A1 60–100, A2 160–200, B1 360–400, B2 560–650, C1 810–950, C2 1060–1200.

 In other words, if you are a complete beginner, it will take you between 60 to 100 hours to complete A1.
-This translates as anywhere between 2 to 3 years on the basis of 2 hours of week of tuition, or 1 year to 18 months on the basis of 2 classes of 2 hours a week.
+This translates as one year on the basis of 2h30 hours of week of tuition.

 What do these levels mean in terms of English exams and accreditation ?